When Your Child Needs a Spica Cast

 Keep the cast dry.
 Don’t let water get under the cast.
 Bathe and clean your child with sponge baths, as instructed.
 Clean the groin area carefully.

 Tape around the edges of the groin opening of the cast.
 This helps the cast stay clean.
 Many parents use moleskin or duct tape.

-Diaper your child as instructed by your health care provider.
-Often, a diaper is put on underneath the opening of the spica cast and another larger one is placed over the cast.
-A sanitary napkin can be used on the inside diaper to increase absorbency.
-Change diapers frequently to prevent skin breakdown and soiling of the cast.
+Diaper your child as instructed by the healthcare provider.
+Often, a diaper is put on underneath the opening of the spica cast.
+Then another larger diaper is placed over the cast.
+A woman’s menstrual pad (sanitary napkin) can be used on the inside diaper to increase absorbency.
+Change diapers often to prevent skin breakdown and soiling of the cast.
 You will likely have to help a toilet-trained child use the toilet.
 A bed pan or urinal (for boys) may be needed for older children.

 Just after the cast is put on, limit your child’s activity to let the injury stabilize.
-Gentle activities include such things as board games, reading, listening to music, puzzles, crafts, and video games.
-Your child’s doctor can give you specific activity guidelines for your child while the cast is in place.
+Gentle activities are encouraged.
+These include such things as board games, reading, listening to music, puzzles, crafts, and video games.
+Your child’s healthcare provider can give you specific activity guidelines for your child while the cast is in place.